matt-roz/progressive_growing_of_gans_tensorflow_2/README.md

   * subclassing [`Wrapper`](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Wrapper) to realize the *weight scaling trick* for any `tf.keras.layers.Layer` as proposed in the original paper
 * [`tf.distribute.Strategy`](https://www.tensorflow.org/api_docs/python/tf/distribute/Strategy): allowing the same code base to be run executed with different distribution stratgies **without** code repetition (`DefaultStrategy`, [`MirroredStrategy`](https://www.tensorflow.org/api_docs/python/tf/distribute/MirroredStrategy), [`MultiWorkerMirroredStrategy`](https://www.tensorflow.org/api_docs/python/tf/distribute/experimental/MultiWorkerMirroredStrategy))

 The original TensorFlow 1 repository took roughly 2 weeks of traintime for a 1024x1024x3 network on a single V100.
 This repository takes 5 days, 11hrs for the same network on a Quadro RTX 6000.
-Here are some 256x256x3 interpolation results:
+Here are three 256x256x3 interpolation results:

 ![Example Gif](res/inter3.gif) ![Example Gif](res/inter2.gif) ![Example Gif](res/inter1.gif)

 ---
+#### Differences to the original TensorFlow 1 contribution

+This repository, in its default configuration [`config.py`](config.py), differs from its original contribution in the following ways:
+* The original contribution linearly increases `alpha` (image smoothing factor) linearly over 800k images.
+This repository increases `alpha` over 810k images.
+* The original contribution trains each stage (except stage 2 with 4x4x3) for 1.6M images.
+This repository trains each stage for 1.62M images.
+* The original contribution trains the first stage (stage 2 with 4x4x3) for 800k images.
+This repository trains stage 2 for 1.62M images.
+* The original contribution [resets optimizer states](https://github.com/tkarras/progressive_growing_of_gans/blob/master/tfutil.py#L375) after each stage increase.
+This repository re-initializes its optimizers for each new stage.
+* The original contribution allows for configurable [discriminator repeats](https://github.com/tkarras/progressive_growing_of_gans/blob/master/train.py#L228).
+This repository has no configurable discriminator repeats within its train_step.
+* The original contribution has an optional [label input](https://github.com/tkarras/progressive_growing_of_gans/blob/master/networks.py#L146) and computes [label loss penalties](https://github.com/tkarras/progressive_growing_of_gans/blob/master/loss.py#L35), if labels are given.
+This repository doesn't support labels.
+* The original contribution [`alpha` smooths (linearly interpolates)](https://github.com/tkarras/progressive_growing_of_gans/blob/master/networks.py#L214) all intermediate image outputs within its models.
+This repository only [linearly interpolates the image of the last block of the current stage](https://github.com/matt-roz/progressive_growing_of_gans_tensorflow_2/blob/master/model.py#L127), since only the last image is used for training.
+* The original contribution provides a [recursive](https://github.com/tkarras/progressive_growing_of_gans/blob/master/networks.py#L217) network definition.
+This repository builds its models linearly.

+I am certain there are more differences, but these are the major ones.
+Let me know if you spot any other major discrepancies.

+---
 ### System requirements
 * Linux with 64-bit Python 3.6 and `python-pydot`, `python-pydotplus` installed (see installation)
 * 16GB system memory and one or more high-end NVIDIA Turing, Pascal or Volta GPUs with 16GB of DRAM.
 * NVIDIA driver 440.64.00 or newer, CUDA toolkit 10.1 or newer, cudNN 7.6.5 or newer
    * Disclaimer: It's likely possible to run this repository on older software installations (specifically if you are willing to run pre tensorflow 2.1.0).
+If you are going down this road some manual adaptions are likely required :-/

 ---
-### Installation
+### Installation & Training
+Personally I use virtualenv, but you can use conda, docker or any other type of virtualenv/containerization technique that floats your boat.
+Make sure system requires the requirements mentioned above.

+Install required packages:

+    sudo apt-get install python-pydot python-pydotplus

 Clone the repository:

     git clone git@github.com:matt-roz/progressive_growing_of_gans_tensorflow_2.git
     cd progressive_growing_of_gans_tensorflow_2

-As an environment I recommend virtualenv:
+Setup your environment:

     sudo apt-get install python3-venv
     python3 -m venv venv